-6.6 Nurse Record Forms (NRFs)
+7.2 Nurse Record Forms (NRFs)

 You will receive a Nurse Record Form (NRF) for each household where there is work for you to do.
-From Year 2, NRFs for NDNS are a little different from those used on other surveys.
-They are just two sides long.

 The NRFs have two functions:

 - they tell you the address of the households where there is work for you (shown on the address label on the front page). - they are also the forms on which you report to the office how successful you have been at those households.